 This Search Facility enables you to :

-- View a list of planning applications submitted since January 2003
+• View a list of Devon planning applications and their accompanying plans and documents submitted since 1948

 To view details of all applications received by the Authority on a weekly basis since January 2005, please select a date from the list and click the "go" button.
 Individual applications are added to the system on a daily basis and will build to form the weekly list which is published each Friday